|

 Canning Salsa

-4. When the skin begins to split, use a slotted spoon to remove the tomato and place it in the bowl of cold water.
+4. When the skin begins to split, use a slotted spoon to remove the tomatoes and place them in the bowl of cold water.

-5. Peel the skin from the tomatos, remove the core and dice.
+5. Peel the skin from the tomatoes, remove the core, and dice.

 Canning Salsa